theupdateframework/taps/tap4.md

 number would correspond to the entry for "Django.json" instead of "targets.json" (for the original top-level targets role) in the snapshot metadata.

-Fifth, the client uses only the list of mirrors specified in the repository assignments file to download all target files.
+Fifth, the client uses only the list of mirrors specified in the map file to download all target files.

 When downloading a metadata or target file from a repository, the client would try contacting every known mirror / URL until the file is found.
 If the file is not found on all mirrors / URLs, the search is aborted, and the client reports to the user that the file is missing.

-## Interpreting the repository assignments file
+## Interpreting the map file

-Every assignment in the repository assignments file shall be interpreted as follows.
+Every mapping in the map file shall be interpreted as follows.
-Proceeding down the list of assignments in order, if a desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
+Proceeding down the list of mappings in order, if a desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
 Ensure that the targets metadata, specifically length and hashes about the